Electrical & Electronics — Côte d'Ivoire

 Certification Introduction

-Electrical and electronic products exported to Côte d'Ivoire (Ivory Coast) are subject to mandatory regulation.
-They must complete Côte d'Ivoire Conformity Assessment (COC, also known as Pre-shipment Verification of Conformity, PVoC), which is a mandatory document for customs clearance and legal market access.
-Goods without a valid certificate may face rejection, fines or destruction.
-In addition, all imported electrical and electronic products must comply with the country's e-waste management requirements, complete eco-tax payment and compliance registration.
+Electrical and electronic products exported to Côte d'Ivoire (Ivory Coast) fall under the scope of mandatory regulation, and must complete Côte d'Ivoire Conformity Assessment (COC, also known as Pre-shipment Verification of Conformity PVoC), which is a necessary document for customs clearance and legal marketing.
+Goods without valid certificates may face rejection, fines or destruction.
+Meanwhile, all imported electrical and electronic products must comply with the country's e-waste management requirements, complete eco-tax payment and compliance registration.

 Laws and Regulations

-- Core rule: Mandatory COC conformity assessment program led by the Ivorian Standardization Organization (CODINORM)
+Core regulations: Mandatory COC conformity assessment program led by the Ivorian Standardization Organization (CODINORM)

-- E-waste management: Decree No. 2017-217, which requires all imported electrical and electronic products to pay eco-tax and controls transboundary movement of waste electrical and electronic equipment
+E-waste management: Décret 2017-217 requires all imported electrical and electronic products to pay ecological tax and control the transboundary movement of waste electrical and electronic products

-- Additional requirement: Telecommunications electronic products must comply with the type certification regulations of the Ivorian Telecommunications Regulatory Authority (ARTCI)
+Additional requirements: Telecommunication electronic products must comply with the type certification regulations of the Ivorian Telecommunications Regulatory Authority (ARTCI)

-- As a member state of the West African Economic and Monetary Union (UEMOA), Côte d'Ivoire applies the regional common external tariff system, and customs clearance must comply with the country's national customs regulations
+As a member state of the West African Economic and Monetary Union (UEMOA), Côte d'Ivoire applies the regional common external tariff system, and customs clearance must comply with the country's customs regulations

 Technical Requirements

-- Recognized standards: Côte d'Ivoire national standards are prioritized, and equivalent IEC international standards are accepted.
-Assessment focuses on product safety, electromagnetic compatibility, and energy efficiency indicators
+Approved Standards: Ivorian national standards are prioritized, and IEC international standards are equivalently accepted.
+The assessment focuses on product safety, electromagnetic compatibility, and energy efficiency indicators

-- Document requirements: Valid product test reports issued by ILAC or IAF accredited laboratories must be provided, and the information in the report must be fully consistent with the applied product
+Document Requirements: Valid product test reports issued by ILAC or IAF accredited laboratories are required, and the information in the report must be fully consistent with the applied product

-- Special requirements: Declared used electrical and electronic products must be verified as not being illegal e-waste, and all imported products must complete environmental registration and pay eco-tax
+Special Requirements: Declared used electrical and electronic products need to be verified as non-illegal e-waste, and all imported products must complete environmental registration and pay ecological tax

 Certification Process